dhis2/security-auditor-app/README.md

 ## Credits

-Initial design of the application was inspired by https://github.com/dhis2/data-administration-app.
+Initial design of the application was inspired by the [Data Administration App](https://github.com/dhis2/data-administration-app).